WARBL not detected.

 Your firmware is up to date.

+You can play in a single register or choose from several options for controlling the register.
 Choosing 1.
 Single register will allow you to use breath or bag pressure to start/stop notes, but will only allow access to one register.
 The pressure sensor can be used to mimic the way that whistles, flutes, and some bagpipes can be "overblown" to reach the second octave.
 To use this feature, select 2.
 Overblow.
 For fingering patterns that don't use the left thumb, you can instead select 3.
 Thumb register to allow you use that finger to control the register, which will be familiar to players of many woodwind instruments.
 To play the upper register, simply uncover the thumb hole.
 Finally, you can use the "bell" sensor to select the register by choosing 4.
 Bell register.
 Uncovering the bell sensor (lifting it off your knee), will access the second register.
 The functionality for either of these two options can be reversed by turning on the Invert thumb/bell switch.
 Then covering the left thumb hole or covering the bell sensor will allow playing in the second register, depending on whether option 3 or 4 is selected.
 In the case of the thumb hole, this will be more familiar to players of instruments with a register key.

 Turning on Bagless mode will allow you to configure a button to start/stop the sound instead of using the pressure sensor.
 This will be similar to many electronic bagpipe chanters that don't use pressure sensing.
 If you choose you can still select one of the options for controlling the register when using bagless mode.
 Note: if you choose the bagless option you must also configure a button to Play/stop (bagless mode).